armdevvel/mxe-SHARED/README.md

 (or if you want to just set it up in one command and already have the Linux dependencies installed, just run this long command (lol) --

--- `cd ~ && git clone https://github.com/armdevvel/mxe --depth=1 armmxe && cd armmxe && mkdir usr && cd usr && wget https://github.com/armdevvel/llvm-mingw/releases/download/14.0/armv7-only-llvm-mingw-linux-x86_64.tar.xz && tar -xf armv7-only-llvm-mingw-linux-x86_64.tar.xz && cd .. && make libpng cmake sdl2 sdl tiff jpeg ccache lame libxml++ libxml2 libxslt libyaml libzip libwebp libusb1 sdl_image sdl_mixer sdl2_mixer zlib yasm dbus pcre boost icu4c && echo $'\n' >> ~/.bashrc && echo "export PATH=/home/$USER/armmxe/usr/bin"':$PATH' >> ~/.bashrc` )
+-- `cd ~ && git clone https://github.com/armdevvel/mxe-UNSTABLE --depth=1 armmxe-unstable && cd armmxe && mkdir usr && cd usr && wget https://github.com/armdevvel/llvm-mingw/releases/download/14.0/armv7-only-llvm-mingw-linux-x86_64.tar.xz && tar -xf armv7-only-llvm-mingw-linux-x86_64.tar.xz && cd .. && make libpng cmake sdl2 sdl tiff jpeg ccache lame libxml++ libxml2 libxslt libyaml libzip libwebp libusb1 sdl_image sdl_mixer sdl2_mixer zlib yasm dbus pcre boost icu4c && echo $'\n' >> ~/.bashrc && echo "export PATH=/home/$USER/armmxe/usr/bin"':$PATH' >> ~/.bashrc` )

 (or, if you would rather use a script, you can use the sh script included for Ubuntu! --

--- `wget https://raw.githubusercontent.com/armdevvel/mxe/master/mxe-ubuntu-install.sh && sh ./mxe-ubuntu-install.sh` )
+-- `wget https://raw.githubusercontent.com/armdevvel/mxe-UNSTABLE/master/mxe-ubuntu-install.sh && sh ./mxe-ubuntu-install.sh` )

 You should be good to go now!
 Go have fun with your heart's desires building what you can/please.
 If there's issues, never be afraid to ask for help by opening an issue.

 ## Building (configuring) with each build system

   * autoconfigure:
-    - use `./configure --host=armv7-w64-mingw32 --prefix=/home/youruser/armmxe/usr/armv7-w64-mingw32`
+    - use `./configure --host=armv7-w64-mingw32 --prefix=/home/youruser/armmxe-unstable/usr/armv7-w64-mingw32`
   * meson:
-    - use included cross.txt and use as so - `meson --cross-file=/home/youruser/armmxe/cross.txt --prefix /home/youruser/armmxe/usr/armv7-w64-mingw32/ builddir`
+    - use included cross.txt and use as so - `meson --cross-file=/home/youruser/armmxe-unstable/cross.txt --prefix /home/youruser/armmxe-unstable/usr/armv7-w64-mingw32/ builddir`
   * CMake:
     - use `armv7-w64-mingw32-cmake` provided by MXE
   * normal make: